johnxu21/johnxu21.github.io/teaching/CS472/project/Group/groups.md

 <br/>

 ## Group Formation Guidelines
-This class has 23 enrolled students, and we will form 3 groups of 7-8 students each.
-Please voluntarily select your group mates in the survey.
-For those who do not specify their preferred teammates, groups will be assigned based on the survey information (e.g., software development experience, shared project ideas, etc.).

-It is essential to finalize group formation within the first week of the class so we can begin working on the project and assignments promptly.
-Feel free to use the Discord communication channel to coordinate and request to join a group.
+This semester has **84 enrolled students**, and we will form **8 project teams of 10–11 students each**.

+Teams will be formed **based on project selection**.
+Students may either:
+- propose a **custom project**, or
+- select from the list of **client-sponsored projects**.

+During the first week of the semester, students will review all available projects and **rank their project preferences via a survey**.
+Teams will then be formed around shared project interests.
+When a project attracts more students than available slots, final team composition will be determined based on skill balance, project needs, and overall team alignment.

+Group formation will be finalized **by the end of the first week** so project work can begin immediately.